 - Place the mask pieces right sides together.
 Using a 1/4″ seam allowance, sew around the perimeter, leaving a ~2.5″ opening unsewn.
 Turn the mask right-side out, pushing out all corners, and topstitch 1/8″ from the edge around the entire perimeter.
 If you are using a serger you can just sew them right sides out and leave the serged edges exposed.

 - Using the dots from the pattern, make three horizontal pleats, as marked on the pattern.
-Pin in place and sew along each side edge to secure the pleats.
+Press in place, pin, and sew along each side edge to secure the pleats.

 - Fold each side 1/2″ from the edge and sew the channel for the elastic, using a 1/8″ seam allowance.